 Fish waste management: Encourage anglers to cut their fish waste into small pieces and throw into deep, fast moving water.
-Water levels may not be high enough to move fish waste from boardwalk cleaning tables.
+Water levels may not be high enough to move fish waste from cleaning areas.

 Education: Share information on proper river access, fish waste management and fishing regulations.